 UNITED ARAB EMIRATES

-Abu Dhabi Crown Prince Sheikh Mohamed bin Zayed Al Nahyan presented this gift to President Halimah Yacob during his official visit to Singapore on Feb 28, 2019.
+Abu Dhabi Crown Prince Sheikh Mohamed bin Zayed Al Nahyan presented this gift to then-President Halimah Yacob during his official visit to Singapore on Feb 28, 2019.

 70 x 50 x 30cm